 If you are thinking why you should get a website for your restaurant when there are so many social media platform you can use freely?
 And there are already many restaurants showcased their restaurant services and offering on Facebook and Instagram without any problem.

-So why get a website for your restaurant?
+So why do you need to get a website for your restaurant?

 Free Comes at a Price